 My attendee's email address is wrong when they try to log in

 One other issue that could arise when attendees are trying to log in would be if they use an incorrect email address (see Screenshot below, for an example of the error).

-It's worth checking to make sure your attendee is using the email address registered within HeySummit - they may have a typographical error in the email they signed up with, or be using a different email address entirely.
-If you need to quickly amend someone's details on the system, you can use this handy article to find out how.
+It is worth checking to make sure your attendee is using the email address registered within HeySummit - they may have a typographical error in the email they signed up with, or be using a different email address entirely.

-My attendee is logged in but they can't access the content
+My attendee is logged in but they cannot access the content

-Your attendee hasn’t got a ticket for the event (aka they don’t have an Order Status of 'Completed Order')
+Your attendee hasn’t got a ticket for the event (they don’t have an Order Status of 'Completed Order')